A classic green Basil Pesto recipe. Perfectly balanced for flavour and texture, with tips for making and ideas on how to use it.

-My Basil Pesto Recipe is specific in its use of pine nuts that have been lightly toasted.
+My Basil Pesto Recipe uses lightly toasted pine nuts.
 Don’t skip the toasting, even to save time.
-Toasting the pine nuts brings an enhanced nuttiness, richness and flavour to the pesto that cannot be gained from raw nuts.
+Toasted pine nuts give an exceptional nuttiness, richness and flavour to the pesto.

 But… Be careful when toasting to avoid them browning too much.
 Over-coloured pine nuts can become dry and a little grittier in texture.
 So… a maximum of 5 minutes under a heated grill (turning frequently) should be ample.

 Important: When making my Basil Pesto Recipe, only use olive oil graded ‘extra virgin’.
 This is oil from olives that have been cold pressed without any chemicals, heat or impurities.
 It tastes better, maintains its nutritional qualities and is more natural for dishes that aren’t cooked.
 Using standard cooking-grade olive oil may add a slight bitterness.

 Pesto recipes vary in how much garlic they use.
 But I speak from experience when I say ‘go easy on the garlic’… Add too much and your carefully crafted Pesto will taste harsh and overpowering.
 Remember that the garlic in Pesto is raw and hasn’t been ‘tamed’ with cooking.
 Thus, it can quickly crowd the balanced blend of cheese, pine nuts and basil to the extent that it is quite unpleasant to eat.

 Start low at a maximum of ½ a clove (less if the clove is very large).
 You can always add more to taste later if needed.